-5.14.3 The default domain
+5.15.3 The default domain

-The v2.0 API has been removed as of the Queens release.
-While this section references the v2.0 API, it is purely for historical reasons that clarify the existence of the default domain.
+Note: The v2.0 API has been removed as of the Queens release.
+While this section references the v2.0 API, it is purely for historical reasons that clarify the existance of the default domain.